-An area rug can add a nice touch of color, pattern and texture to any room.
-But how should it be cleaned?
-A carpet can quickly collect dust, dirt and debris from food items, pets and foot traffic.
+An area rug can add a nice touch of color, pattern, and texture to any room.
+But it can quickly collect dust, dirt, and debris from food items, pets, and foot traffic.

 How often you should clean your area rug depends on where it is.
 Rugs in high-traffic areas will need more cleaning.
-A good rule of thumb, though, is to leave the deep cleaning until the rug is visibly dirty.
+A good rule of thumb is to leave the deep cleaning until the rug is visibly dirty.

 Vacuuming an Area Rug